Teddy Osei: Osibisa

 In 1969, Osei, Amarfio, and Mac Tontoh came together with other London based musicians that they had been previously acquainted with to form Osibisa.

 The new band derived its name from osibisaaba, the name given to the style of music that was a fusion of "palm-wine" music and traditional Fante fisherman's traditional music.
 In its early stages Osibisa had neither an agent nor a manager.
-The band played at psychedelic venues around London while it tried to find financial and managerial support, eventually being picked up by Gerry and Lillian Bron of Bronze Music Management.
+The band played at psychedelic venues around London while it tried to find financial and managerial support, eventually being picked up by Gerry Bron and Lillian Bron of Bronze Records Bronze Music Management.
 During this period Osei played flute and African drums as well as saxophone.The Bron’s managed to secure a deal with MCA Records with help from an encouraging Stevie Wonder who was an early fan of the band.

 Signing with MCA for a multi album worldwide deal that included a young Tony Visconti in the producers chair for the first two albums, the band became an instant success, later producing several songs that reached the British top-ten.
 They were even more popular when playing live.
 During the late 1970s they played on several international tours to India, Japan, Australia, New Zealand and several African countries.

+In 1971, Osei, with Osibisa contributed African percussion to the title track of Uriah Heep’s progressive rock heavy rock album, Look at Yourself, an album which came to be viewed as a high point in Uriah Heep’s career, regarded by many fans and critics as one of Uriah Heep's finest albums.
+Billboard described the music as "a mirror… a driving, psychedelic flow that's sufficiently hypnotic, controlled and groovy to reflect the tastes of many youthful rockers."AllMusics Donald A. Guarisco described the Uriah Heep track he contributed to as “a powerful rocker,” praising its “tribal-sounding drum jam,” deeming the composition to be “a high point of 1970s heavy metal”.

 In 1980, the band played at a concert celebrating the independence of Zimbabwe.
 However, by the mid 1980s, it had begun to lose some popularity but remained popular in India and other territories.
 Member change was common within the band, although Osei always continued to perform.
 Despite their decline in popularity, Osibisa continue to perform and record today.